Ren294/Log-Analysis-Project/README.md

 ## Technologies Used

-- **Operating System**: Ubuntu Server, Window
+- **Operating System**: The project is deployed on Ubuntu Server for the backend processes, with some components like Power BI running on Windows.
-- **Programming Languages**: Python
+- **Programming Languages**: Python is the primary programming language used for developing the various components of the pipeline.
 - **Libraries and Frameworks**:
-  - Apache NiFi
+  - Apache NiFi for data ingestion.
-  - Apache Kafka
+  - Apache Apache Kafka for real-time data streaming.
-  - Apache Spark
+  - Apache Spark for both real-time and batch data processing.
-  - Hadoop HDFS
+  - Hadoop HDFS for distributed data storage.
-  - Apache Hive
+  - Apache Hive for data warehousing and querying.
-  - Apache Cassandra
+  - Apache Cassandra for fast, distributed data storage.
-  - Grafana
+  - Grafana for real-time data visualization.
-  - Power BI
+  - Power BI for creating detailed reports and dashboards.
+- **Database**:
-- **Database**: Cassandra for real-time data storage and Hive for batch queries
+  - Cassandra is used for real-time data storage
+  - Hive is employed for executing batch queries against the stored data.

 ## Installation and Deployment

 ### System Requirements